Welcome To Reception

 All children visit the large playground, adventure playground or school field and the end of the afternoon session.
 They have the opportunity to use skills equipment and ride-on toys.

-Reception children have Playball lessons every Wednesday and PE sessions every Friday afternoon; children participate in games, fine motor skills and dance with a specialised dance teacher.
+Reception children have Playball lessons every Wednesday and Dance sessions every Friday afternoon; children participate in games, fine motor skills and dance with a specialised dance teacher.